pikdonker/frosthaven-rule-book/new-to-frosthaven.md

 ## Scenario Entries [p.10](./readme.md#page_10)

-- (C) Any requirements for playing the scenario, including necessary campaign stickers or special travel icons that require the corresponding building upgrade.
+1. Any requirements for playing the scenario, including necessary campaign stickers or special travel icons that require the corresponding building upgrade.
-- (D) The complexity of the scenario, on a scale of 1–3.
+1. The complexity of the scenario, on a scale of 1–3.
 Higher complexity scenarios will generally take longer and have more special rules.
-- (E) The geographical feature where the scenario is located (if any).
+1. The geographical feature where the scenario is located (if any).
-- (F) The designers and writers of the scenario (side scenarios only).
+1. The designers and writers of the scenario (side scenarios only).
-- (G) The goal of the scenario.
+1. The goal of the scenario.
 When this is achieved, the scenario is completed, and the specified section in the section book should be read at the end of the current round for the conclusion and rewards.
+{: type="A"}
+{: start="3"}

-- (K) Section links, which will describe when you should reference the section book for additional information (see <a href="./readme.md#page_7">p.7</a>).
+1. Section links, which will describe when you should reference the section book for additional information (see <a href="./readme.md#page_7">p.7</a>).
 Important elements such as additional room setups can be found in these sections.
 Section links are read immediately when the condition described is fulfilled, even if it interrupts an ability.
-- (L) The configuration of map tiles needed for the entire scenario, with each map tile labeled.
+1. The configuration of map tiles needed for the entire scenario, with each map tile labeled.
 Most of the time, this will be more than the initial room.
 Do not reference the setup for any additional rooms, which will be detailed in the section book, until instructed.
 However, the map tiles for the entire scenario can be placed at once.
-- (M) The composition of the loot deck (see <a href="./readme.md#page_16">p.16</a>).
+1. The composition of the loot deck (see <a href="./readme.md#page_16">p.16</a>).
+{: type="A"}
+{: start="11"}

 ## Scenario Entries [p.11](./readme.md#page_11)

-- (C) **Loot Tokens**: These are objects on the map that characters can interact with to gain rewards from the loot deck (see <a href="./readme.md#page_32">p.32</a>).
+1. **Loot Tokens**: These are objects on the map that characters can interact with to gain rewards from the loot deck (see <a href="./readme.md#page_32">p.32</a>).
+{: type="A"}
+{: start="3"}

 ### Road Events [p.12](./readme.md#page_12)